 Compulsory coursework

-The seminar assignments are compulsory coursework.
+The seminar assignments are compulsory coursework, and all seminar assignments must be approved before the student is eligible to take the exam.
 While students do not have to attend each seminar session, it is highly recommended.

 Completed and approved compulsory course work is valid until the course is no longer offered.
 Students who have failed to complete the compulsory coursework cannot take the exam.